googlearchive/androidpay-quickstart/README.md

 Place this key into `app/src/main/res/values/ids.xml`

-While this application is intended as an example of how to integrate with the CyberSource system, it is not endorsed by, affiliated with, or supported through CyberSource.
+This application is intended as an example of how to integrate with the CyberSource system.
+It is not endorsed by, affiliated with, or supported by CyberSource.